 This book cannot answer the question of whether you should include the option or not.
 You now know that you have the choice, at least, and that different people come to different conclusions about it.

 In 2007, the Free Software Foundation released a variant of the GPL called the GNU Affero GPL.
-Its purpose is to bring copyleft-style sharing provisions to the increasing amount of code being run as hosted services — that is, software that runs "in the cloud" on remote servers, that users interact with only over the network, and that therefore is never directly distributed to users as executable or source code.
+Its purpose was to bring copyleft-style sharing provisions to the increasing amount of code being run as hosted services — that is, software that runs "in the cloud" on remote servers, that users interact with only over the network, and that therefore is not directly distributed to its users as executable or source code.
 Many such services use GPL'd software, often with extensive modifications, yet could avoid publishing their changes because they weren't actually distributing code.